PEG Ratio Calculator

 What is PEG ratio?
 The PEG ratio meaning

-Price/earnings to growth ratio, or PEG ratio in short, is a measure that compares the company's stock price with its earnings and expected growth rates.
+Price/earnings to growth ratio, or PEG ratio for short, is a measure that compares the company's stock price with its earnings and expected growth rates.
 It can be interpreted as the price that investors are willing to pay for $1 of earnings given 1% of the expected growth rate.

 Unlike the famous P/E ratio (described in the price earnings ratio calculator), the PEG ratio take the growth rate of the company into account.
 Hence, it can provide a more well-rounded picture of how attractive investing in a company is.
 Don't worry if this is not clear, the example below will clearly demonstrate the concept.